Lemba people: Sacred ngoma

-Jewish or Islamic links
+Jewish and Islamic links

-Many pre-modern Lemba beliefs and practices can be linked to Judaism, and some of them can also be linked to Islam.
-Ebrahim Moosa wrote that "Historians of religion have found among the Lemba certain religious and cultural practices which unmistakably resemble Islamic rituals, and there are reflections of Arabic in their language."
-In the period in which Jews were settled in Southern Arabia, they were proselytizing, and as a result, they attracted converts from around the Mediterranean and North Africa.
+Many pre-modern Lemba beliefs and practices have been tentatively linked to Abrahamic religions.
+Ebrahim Moosa wrote that, "Historians of religion have found among the Lemba certain religious and cultural practices which unmistakably resemble Middle Eastern rituals, and there are reflections of Hebrew and Arabic in their language."

 According to Rudo Mathivha, a Lemba of South Africa, practices and beliefs which are related to Judaism include the following: